 I’ve been to my fair share of yoga classes.
-Vinyasa, power, hatha, Bikram, Buti, Kundalini… the list goes on.
-But when Dame Products, a sex toy company, invited me to take an “orgasmic yoga class” — wisely dubbed OYoga — I was intrigued.
+Vinyasa, power, Hatha, Bikram, Buti, Kundalini… the list goes on.
+But when I was invited to take an “orgasmic yoga class” — wisely dubbed OYoga — I was intrigued.
 I certainly hadn’t experienced that style of om.

-The class would be led by Tatiana Dellepiane, a women’s sexuality coach, certified yoga instructor, and Tantra teacher, and it would be a mash-up of yoga, belly dancing, and burlesque.
+The class would be led by Tatiana Dellepiane, a sexuality coach, certified yoga instructor, and Tantra teacher, and it would be a mash-up of yoga, belly dancing, and burlesque.
 The description said I would activate my Shakti — which is apparently my “sex magnet” energy — hone my “arousal breath,” and strengthen my muscles so I could have deeper orgasms and make strenuous sex moves feel easier.

 As soon as I met Tatiana, I understood why she’s in this line of work.
-She was crazy confident, outgoing, yet still approachable, and she gave off very comfortable—dare I say even sensual—vibes.
-You could tell right away that she’s a woman who isn’t afraid to be who she is, and after laying eyes on her long, flowing hair, she made me immediately regret not only tying mine up (rookie mistake) but also chopping my locks just a few weeks ago.
+She was confident, outgoing, yet still approachable, and she gave off very comfortable vibes.
+You could tell right away that she’s a woman who isn’t afraid to be who she is.

 First, Tatiana explained that there are five secrets to having a successful OYoga experience.
 Each is incorporated into every section of class, and the goal is to use them as your base before segueing into bigger movements.
 They are, in no particular order:

 Place two fingers on your throat, inhale and exhale deeply through your nose.
 Constrict the back of your throat, creating an ocean-like whispering sound.
-(Honestly, this isn’t all that different from the typical ujjayi breathing you’re taught in hatha yoga.
-But the finger placement did help, and obvi the name is sexier than ujjayi, which sounds like a piece of sushi.)
+(Honestly, this isn’t all that different from the typical Ujjayi breathing you’re taught in Hatha yoga.
+But the finger placement did help.

 On your inhale, push your hips forward a small amount.
 On the exhale, release and bring the hips back to start.
 (Basically, a tiny hip thrust.)